-Lending arrangements principally arise in Derayah's brokerage business where it has both short term and long terms receivables.
+Lending arrangements principally arise in Derayah's brokerage and investment business where it has both short term and long terms receivables.
 The relevant Risk and Investment Committee will determine whether it is necessary to make a provision against a credit exposure.
 Non-performing exposures (where there has been non-payment of principal, interest or fees for a period exceeding 360 days) will not automatically merit the creation of a provision.
 Unless Derayah analyses recoverable amount and secures legal opinion on probability of recovery.
-As of year-end following provisions were made in margin lending.
+As of year-end following provisions were made against receivables;

-Exposure Class' SAR '000 December 31 st 2016 December 31 st 2015

-Opening Balance 62,247 -
+Allowance for doubtful SAR '000 December 31 st December December 31 st 2017 31 st 2016 2015 Opening Balance beginning of the year 7,521 -

-Provisions for doubtful (7,520) -
+Provisions for doubtful 28,817 7,520 -

-Reversal - -
+Written off during the year (36,338)

-Closing Balance 54,726 -
+Closing Balance - 7,520 -

-\ provions are taken against unsecured part of borrowing
+^{} Provisions are taken against unsecured part of borrowing